openstreetmap/osmdbt/man/osmdbt-disable-replication.md

 # DESCRIPTION

 Disable replication on the database.
-The database will no longer write changes to the internal relication slot.
+The database will no longer write changes to the internal replication slot.
+Any entries currently in the replication slot will be lost.

 # OPTIONS